 The best-known type of select committee comprises scrutiny committees.
 These fall into several groups:

 - Some, in the House of Commons, scrutinise the “expenditure, administration and policy” of specific government departments or offices.
 These committees are known as ‘departmental select committees’ (DSCs).
 The list of these committees is set out in Standing Order No. 152.
-At the start of the 2019 Parliament, there were 20 such committees.
+As of February 2020, there are 20 such committees.

-- Some scrutinise policy issues that may straddle more than one department.
+- Some scrutinise policy areas that may straddle more than one department.
 In the House of Commons, examples are the Environmental Audit Committee (EAC), the Public Administration and Constitutional Affairs Committee (PACAC) and the Public Accounts Committee (PAC).
-There is also the House of Commons’ Committee on the Future Relationship with the EU, a temporary select committee which is due to lapse in January 2021.
 In the House of Lords, most scrutiny committees are of this issue-based, cross-departmental type, such as the Economic Affairs Committee.
 Two joint committees, the Joint Committee on Human Rights (JCHR) and the Joint Committee on the National Security Strategy (JCNSS), are also of this type.

 - Some scrutinise a particular class of document.
-Examples are the Lords’ Secondary Legislation Scrutiny Committee (SLSC), the Commons Statutory Instruments Committee, and the Joint Committee on Statutory Instruments (JCSI), which examine Statutory Instruments (SIs); the Commons’ European Scrutiny Committee (ESC) and the Lords’ European Union Committee, which examine EU policy documents; and the Lords’ EU Committee’s new International Agreements Sub-Committee, which scrutinises UK treaties.
+Examples are the Lords’ Secondary Legislation Scrutiny Committee (SLSC), the Commons Statutory Instruments Committee, and the Joint Committee on Statutory Instruments (JCSI), which examine Statutory Instruments (SIs); the Lords’ International Agreements Committee (IAC), which scrutinises UK treaties; and the Commons’ European Scrutiny Committee (ESC) and the Lords’ European Union Committee, which examine EU policy documents, as well as undertaking policy scrutiny work.

 - Each House has a Liaison Committee, which has an overarching role to consider select committee-related matters.
 The House of Commons Liaison Committee also takes evidence from the Prime Minister.
 The House of Commons Liaison Committee comprises the chairs of other select committees, plus – in the 2019 Parliament – a further member who is the chair.
 The House of Lords Liaison Committee comprises senior Peers chosen by the House; includes the leaders of the three main parties and the Convenor of the Crossbench Peers (or their representatives); and is chaired by the Senior Deputy Speaker.